12 Types of Wood That Are Perfect For Kitchen Countertops

 The cabinets uses a combination of Natural Pearwood base and a mint-painted base for the island.
 Its large island definitely stands out the most because of its mint-painted cabinet base and the solid Pine countertop as it contrasts with the finish of the floor and stands-out really well.

-Country kitchen with green cabinets wood counter and rustic portable wood island
+Country style kitchen with green raised panel cabinets, and rustic portable island

 Pale sage green pain is a popular choice for cabinet paint when it comes to achieving a country or rustic style kitchen.
 This is a great example of such, as all cabinets were painted in sage green.
 To further enhance the rustic appeal of the quaint kitchen space, terracotta tiles were used for the flooring, and a free-standing island was placed in the middle.